songruiecho/ICLShortcutLearning/README.md

 ### Vanilla-label Bias
 1. None of the Others: a General Technique to Distinguish Reasoning from Memorization in Multiple-Choice LLM Evaluation Benchmarks, Arxiv 2025

+### Tokens
+1. A Peek into Token Bias: Large Language Models Are Not Yet Genuine Reasoners, ICML-Workshop 2024.

 ### Entity
 1. Rethinking Relation Extraction: Beyond Shortcuts to Generalization with a Debiased Benchmark, Arxiv, 2025